grishlv/GlobalEntry/README.md

 ## 4. Filter by category

 In filter category you can select the conditions you are interested in.
-For example, you want to travel to Latin American countries and not have visa restrictions.
+For example, you want to travel to South America and not have visa restrictions.

 <p float="left">
 	<img src="https://github.com/grishlv/GlobalEntry/assets/115469316/e978b7ea-ab1f-469f-8cd1-1b0442bbaad7" width="20%" />